 London-based South African Dawid Krige, the man behind Cederberg Capital, attended school in Durbanville and in Linden before becoming a Matie.
-He started off with Actuarial Science – mostly because his dad had studied it – but switched to Institutional Investments after his second year.
-He stayed in Wilgenhof and obtained his B.Comm degree in 1999 and his Honours in 2000.
+He started off with actuarial science – mostly because his dad had studied it – but switched to institutional investments after his second year.
+He stayed in Wilgenhof and obtained his BCom degree in 1999 and his honours in 2000.

 After graduating, he moved to London and started his career in FirstRand’s multimanager division.
 In 2005, he joined Mondrian Investment Partners where he led their China investments.
 In 2011, he decided to set off on his own, when he co-founded Cederberg Capital, a top-performing Chinese equity investment firm with offices in London and Shanghai.

 “It is a bit odd, a South African based in London investing into China, but so far so good!” he says.

 Empowering people through growing their wealth is his passion and he loves the competitive nature of his job.
 “We are not only competing against our peers and the market, we are also competing against ourselves and the inherent biases and heuristics that make humans surprisingly irrational.
 It also suits my love of reading and thinking, although some might call it daydreaming!”